Best Places to See the Northern Lights in Alaska

 Anchorage

 While cloud cover from the coast can make northern lights viewing in Anchorage and the surrounding area less common than the Interior, when the skies are clear and the conditions are right, the largest city in Alaska basks under the glow of the northern lights.
 For those staying in Anchorage, there are several locations located at the edge of town with expansive views that are ideal for catching the lights.
-Popular locations in town include the Glen Alps Trailhead, a mountain trailhead with ample parking and a panoramic viewpoint just 20 minutes from downtown, and Point Woronzof, a coastal viewing area just a few minutes from the Anchorage International Airport.
+Popular viewing locations in town include the Glen Alps Trailhead, a mountain trailhead with ample parking and a panoramic viewpoint just 20 minutes from downtown, and Point Woronzof, a coastal viewing area with great northern exposure along the coast of Cook Inlet, just a few minutes from the Anchorage International Airport.

 Going south about 20 miles on the Seward Highway is Beluga Point, a fantastic area to enjoy the aurora-lit skies set against a backdrop of the Turnagain Arm, along with Bird Point, another 15 miles south.
 From the ski town of Girdwood, 40 miles south of Anchorage, you can get 360-degree views of the lights from Moose Meadows.